A debt agreement is an alternative to bankruptcy that may be available to assist you with unmanageable debt.

 - The process for proposing a debt agreement is reasonably straightforward and cost-effective to maximise the contributions available to your creditors.

 - Subject to complying with the terms of your agreement, you are released from your provable unsecured debts and you are only required to pay the weekly, fortnightly or monthly contributions, or other amounts you agreed to pay under your proposal.

 The benefits of a Part IX Debt Agreement, include avoiding bankruptcy and the restrictions to which a bankrupt is subject.
-A Part IX Debt Agreement also provides for the consolidation of a person’s debts such that the person is only required to make manageable payments to the administrator of the Part IX Debt Agreement and he or she is not required to make any further payments in respect of unsecured debts, such as credit cards and loans.
+If a proposal for a Part IX Debt Agreement is accepted a person is only required to make manageable payments to the administrator of the Part IX Debt Agreement and he or she is not required to make any further payments in respect of unsecured debts, such as credit cards and loans.

 What do I need to be aware of if I propose a debt agreement?

 There are considerations and consequences if you intend to propose a debt agreement as follows: